zecuse/BPMTapper/README.md

 ## A note about tapping

 The app remembers the time between (at most) your last 10 taps.
-Your more recent taps are more influencial to the displayed BPM.
+Your more recent taps are more influential to the displayed BPM.
 Depending on how much your new tapping speed differs from the previous (e.g. 180 -> 60 or 20 -> 120) it may take up to 3–5 taps to get an accurate reading.
 If you're trying to go to a very slow rate (e.g. < 30), it's better to just reset to clear this tap history.

 ## Screenshots